 It’s easy to see someone in a prominent leadership role and to assume that they have no personal challenges.
 Even more so, I think many leaders feel pressured to come across and act as if they have no challenges.
 Almost, as if they aren’t actually human.
 It’s only been in recent years in the study of leadership that vulnerability has been considered an attribute, as opposed to a detriment, of effective leadership.

 But the vulnerability attached to admitting depression or suicidal thoughts still seems to haunt some leaders.
 Just because you are in a leadership role doesn’t mean you are immune from the mental health challenges associated with suicidal thoughts.

-How do you talk openly about suicide, even with a leader?
+Talk openly about suicide, even with a leader.

 Here’s what the Mayo Clinic recommends.
 Be sensitive, but ask direct questions, such as: